-Cyclic Storage Program
+Cyclic Program

-The Cyclic Storage Program is operated through individual agreements with member agencies for groundwater or surface water storage within Metropolitan's service area.
-Wet-year imported supplies are stored to enhance reliability during dry, drought, and emergency conditions.
-Deliveries to the cyclic storage accounts are at Metropolitan's discretion while member agencies have discretion on whether they want to accept the water.
-At the time the water is delivered from the cyclic storage account, the prevailing full service rate applies, but deliveries are excluded from the calculation of the Capacity Charge because Cyclic Storage Program deliveries are made at Metropolitan's discretion.
+The Cyclic Program refers collectively to the existing Cyclic Storage Program agreements and the recently approved Pre-Deliveries Program.
+The Program is operated through individual agreements with member agencies for groundwater or surface water storage or pre-deliveries within Metropolitan's service area.
+Wet-year imported supplies are stored or delivered in advance of a scheduled sale to enhance reliability for Metropolitan during dry, drought, and emergency conditions.
+Deliveries to the cyclic accounts are at Metropolitan's discretion while member agencies have discretion on whether they want to accept the water.
+At the time the water is delivered from the cyclic account, the prevailing full-service rate applies, but deliveries are excluded from the calculation of the Capacity Charge because Cyclic Program deliveries are made at Metropolitan's discretion.
+Cyclic agreements may also contain a credit payable to the member agencies under terms approved by the Board in April 2019.